COVESA/vehicle_service_catalog/README.md

 ## Deployment file object list extensions

-If a deployment file's object list element (e.g. `events`) is also defiend in the VSC file, the VSC's list will traversed recursively and extended by the deployment file's corresponding list.
+If a deployment file's object list element (e.g. `events`) is also defined in the VSC file, the VSC's list will traversed recursively and extended by the deployment file's corresponding list.

 **FIXME** Possibly add description on how various edge cases are resolved.